Hugo-ter-Doest/PABC-API/README.md

 # 📌 **PodiumD Autorisatie Beheer API**

-This API provides a **structured authorization model** for fine-grained role-based access to resources involved in Zaakgericht Werken (ZGW).
+This API provides a **structured authorization model** for fine-grained role-based access (RBAC) to resources involved in Zaakgericht Werken (ZGW).
+It will serve as a Policy Information Point (PIP) in the context of a Policy Based Access Control (PBAC) architecture.

 The model is based on the following information:
 - **Functional Roles** are assigned **Task Roles**.
 - **Functional Roles** have access to **Domains**.
 - **Domains** consist of **Entity Types**.